OpenSourceBrain/del-Molino2017/README.md

 The model simulates the dynamics of Pyramidal cells (E) with three interneurons types (parvalbumin (PV), somatostatin (SST) and vasoactive intestinal peptide (VIP)).
-With this model the authors provide answers to two conunterintuive phenoma: (I) the external activation of a population that inhibits a second population can trigger a positive response in the latter.
+With this model the authors provide answers to two counterintuitive phenomena: (I) the external activation of a population that inhibits a second population can trigger a positive response in the latter.
 (II) Depending on the sensory input a top-down modulation can trigger both a positive and a negative response.